March 19, 2022

 In many cases, you couldn’t even see the trail until you were right on it.
 I accidentally veered off onto a game trail once, but didn’t even realize it until the small trial petered out.
 By then, the real AZT was impossible to see because it was 50 or more yards away and completely concealed by the tall grass so I had to backtrack.

-As I continued north through the terrain, I began to see why the indigenous inhabitants thought these mountains were haunted.
-I kept hitting pockets of cold air, then pockets of warm air, even though I wasn’t doing much elevation change.
+As I continued north through the terrain, I saw why the indigenous inhabitants thought these mountains were haunted.
+Even though I wasn’t changing elevation much, I kept hitting pockets of cold air and then pockets of warm air.
 It was the eeriest feeling.

-There were so many wonderful camping spots as I got closer to Reavis Creek too.
-I spotted two ladies in the process of breaking down their tents and though how wonderful it would have been if I could have made it all the way here last night.
+As I got closer to Reavis Creek, I saw that there were so many wonderful camping spots.
+I spotted two ladies in the process of breaking down their tents and thought how wonderful it would have been if I could have made it all the way here last night.
 But that would have been impossible.
 Maybe Lucky Larry made it this far yesterday.
 He was hiking 25-30 mile days, but not me.

-Their trail names were Buff (because she always wore a buff while hiking) and Wrong Way (thanks to her poor sense of direction).
-They were great conversationalists, and we chatted about several other long trails including the Oregon Coast Trail, which I’d hiked last summer, and they wanted to hike someday soon.
+Their trail names were Buff (because she always wore a buff while hiking) and Wrong Way (due to her poor sense of direction).
+They were great conversationalists, and we chatted about several other long trails, including the Oregon Coast Trail, which I’d hiked last summer.
+They wanted to hike it someday soon, so I shared thoughts about my favorite sections of the OCT just to whet their appetite.

 ROCKY ROAD